-2 weeks ago, I launched [The Ultimate Email Marketing Guide for Indie Creators] on Product Hunt.
+2 weeks ago, I launched [The Ultimate Email Marketing Guide for Content Creators] on Product Hunt.

 This is where I should tell you how many upvotes it got.